 Six thin tailpipes complete the rear area.
 A particularly striking design element is the upright crest that runs vertically from the hinge of the divisible bonnet to the rear end.
 Like a sharp fin, it divides the body in the middle.
 Rivets hold the split sheets in place.
 The Atlantic is powered by a smooth-running and powerful 3,3-liter in-line eight-cylinder engine with up to 200 hp, which is designed for a top speed of over 200 km/h - and that at a time when carriages were still on many roads were on the way.
 The exhibition “Motion.
 Cars, Art, Architecture runs through September 18, 2022

 Of course, that wasn't the end of it.
 Our tuning magazine has tens of thousands of other tuning reports in stock.
 Do you want to see them all?
 Just click HERE and look around.
-Or are you especially interested in our Tuning classics Title?
+Or are you especially interested in our Tuning classics category?
 Then the following excerpt is tuned Young and oldtimers definitely the right place to browse.